kryshamaegarcia50-byte/CC101-kgarcia/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/cloud-components.md

 **Importance in cloud computing:** An operating system allows cloud servers and virtual machines to run applications, manage resources, and provide services to users.

 **Relation to KillerCoda:** The Linux environment provided by KillerCoda uses Ubuntu Linux.
-The operating system information can be checked using 'cat /etc/os-release'.
+The operating system information can be checked using `cat /etc/os-release`.